Here’s Why Trump’s Plan To Beat ISIS In Raqqa May Ignite A New War

 Not since the 2003 US invasion and occupation of Iraq has Washington gone forward with a military plan so vehemently opposed by one of its closest allies, and one so crucial to the operation’s success.
 Analysts say Turkey will likely acquiesce to the US plan though its opposition could lead to a new conflict in the aftermath of Raqqa.

-“I can say that Turkey has its military operation options on table,” said Murat Yesiltas, director of Security Studies at SETA, an Ankara based think tank close to government.
+“I can say that Turkey has its military operation options on table,” said Murat Yesiltas, director of security studies at SETA, an Ankara-based think tank close to government.

 The anti-ISIS operation against Raqqa began earlier this month.
 Several neighborhoods in the group’s de facto capital have already been captured using a combination of local fighters and US Special Forces on the ground and US-led aircraft and artillery from above.
 “ISIS has had almost three years to prepare for this fight, and we expect it to be very difficult,” US Army Col. Ryan Dillon, spokesman for the US-led anti-ISIS coalition, told reporters earlier this month.